JCJaquette/Fast-Slow-Chaos/README.md

 "Reliability and robustness of oscillations in some slow-fast chaotic systems" by Jonathan Jaquette, Sonal Kedia, Evelyn Sander, & Jonathan D. Touboul.

-Last Modified September 6, 2022
+Last modified September 6, 2022

 The majority of code is written in MATLAB.
 Some files use Mathematica.